EuanRiggans/BulkURLOpener/README.md

 ## To Do List

 - Add ability for users to add custom search engine (Baidu etc)
+- New context menu: Open selected links
+- New tool: Sort list into alphabetical order
 - Redesign main interface
 - Add 'extract urls' option to main interface
 - Fix defaultBoostrap typo